-Omicron effect: Chorus grows against resumption of normal foreign flight ops
+Omicron Effect: Chorus grows against resumption of normal foreign flight ops

 Meanwhile, Delhi Chief Minister Arvind Kejriwal on Tuesday raised concerns on the delay in stopping international flights.

 "Many countries have stopped incoming flights from Omicron-affected countries.
 Why are we delaying?
 Even in the first wave, we had delayed stopping foreign flights.
-Most of the foreign flights come to Delhi, which is the most affected.
-Prime Minister, please stop flights immediately," Kejriwal posted on Twitter.
+Most of the foreign flights come to Delhi, Delhi is the most affected.
+PM please stop flights immediately," Kejriwal posted on Twitter.

 As per the Centre's guidelines, the passengers travelling from countries that are categorised as 'at risk' will have to undergo testing on arrival.
 These guidelines will come into effect from Tuesday midnight.